This page lists marque for which limited historical information is currently available.

 For a more complete listing visit the Finland Index.

-The firm is quite large and has also built bicycles, refrigerators and other household appliances, and shipping cables.
+Well known for their bicycles, the firm is quite large and has constructed shipping cables, refrigerators and other household appliances, and also imports and distributes automobile parts and accessories.

 Manufactured by Solifer Oy 1954-1985